dstrack/Schema_Data_Browser/README.md

 	@custom_keys.sql					-- Protected storage for crypto keys and hash salt
 	@custom_ctx.sql						-- Custom context for special session parameters.
 	@data_browser_schema_sys_package.sql
+	exec data_browser_schema.Add_Apex_Workspace_Schema(p_Schema_Name=>'&WORKSPACE.', p_Apex_Workspace_Name=>'&WORKSPACE.');
+	-- Use the Oracle ATP Cloud Workspace Name.

-	@data_browser_sys_add_schema.sql	-- The script can be executed repeatedly to prepare additional schemas for use.
-										-- The installation of Supporting Objects must then be done -- manually in Apex Workspace for these schemas. exit
+	-- The procedure data_browser_schema.Add_Apex_Workspace_Schema can be innovated repeatedly, -- to prepare additional schemas.
+The installation of the Supporting Objects -- must then be done manually in the Apex Workspace for these schemas.	exit

 -- in an on premise DB
 	cd Schema_Browser_Release